WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 ##Principles of Rails

-1. **DRY** - keep your code DRY and use concice, conistent code.
+1. **DRY** - keep your code DRY and use concise, consistent code.
-2. **Convention over configuration** - Rails is built using sensible defaults which speeds development and means that there is less code to maintain.
+2. **Convention over configuration** - Rails is built using sensible defaults, which speeds development and means that there is less code to maintain.

 Rails uses (and for the most part, forces you to adhere to) an **MVC** architecture.
-We used MVC when created Express applications.
+We used MVC when creating Express applications.

 **Model** - The model refers to the data objects that we use.
 It's the object oriented approach to design.
 The data in our database will be the most common type of object that we'll put there.

 **View** - The view is the Presentation layer.
 It's what the user sees and interacts with, essentially the web pages.
-The HTML, CSS, and frontend JavaScript.
+The HTML, CSS, and front-end JavaScript.

 **Controller** - The controller will make decisions based on the request and then control what happens in response.
 It controls the interaction with our models and with our views.

 ![MVC Diagram](http://elibildner.files.wordpress.com/2012/06/screen-shot-2012-06-05-at-2-12-18-am.png)

-More info about rails: [http://rubyonrails.org/](http://rubyonrails.org/)
+More info about Rails: [http://rubyonrails.org/](http://rubyonrails.org/)

-### How to create a rails project
+### How to create a Rails project

 Basic creation of an app is very simple: